 Nicole joined the GoByBike BC Board in 2021 with the hopes of helping out more in her cycling community.
 Nicole is an avid cyclist in the greater Vancouver area, who is never more enthusiastic than when she is tinkering with bike parts or encouraging others to ride.
 She holds a PhD in sociology, specializing in education and social inequality research.
-When not riding, Nicole works as a Sociology Instructor at the University of British Columbia and a Post-Doctoral Researcher at McMaster University.
+When not riding, Nicole works evaluating clinical education programming at the BC Center on Substance Use.

 Honorary Lifetime Board Members: